If a Drunk Driver Damaged My Car, Will My Auto Insurance Pay?

 When it comes to car accidents, New York is a no-fault state.
 An insurance company will reimburse a motorist for any injuries– no matter who was at fault.
 However, no-fault insurance does not apply to property damage claims.
 You can pursue a lawsuit against a drunk driver for damage to your vehicle, but much will depend on whether the person has sufficient insurance coverage or assets to make pursuing such a claim worthwhile.

-The New York City car accident lawyers at Douglas and London can help you receive compensation for damage done to your motor vehicle.
+A drunk driving accident attorney at Douglas and London can help you receive compensation for damage done to your motor vehicle.

 How No-Fault Insurance Works

 Approximately a dozen states follow the no-fault insurance model, and New York is one of them.
 Every motorist must carry a minimum amount of insurance.
 The current minimums include:

 - $25,000 in liability coverage for bodily injury per person when the driver is at-fault

 - $50,000 in total liability bodily injury coverage per accident when the driver is at fault.
 This is the minimum no matter how many people are injured in the crash

 - $10,000 liability coverage for property damage per accident for which the driver is at-fault

 - $50,000 in no-fault Personal Injury Protection (PIP) coverage